What is Workplace Culture Type?

 Culture Type = Highest-scoring archetype based on 6 diagnostic questions (decision-making style, communication, risk appetite, work-life boundaries, feedback approach, change pace)

-Most organisations have one dominant type and one or two secondary influences.
-Pure single-type cultures are rare in organisations above 50 employees.
+Most organizations have one dominant type and one or two secondary influences.
+Pure single-type cultures are rare in organizations above 50 employees.

 Worked Example